Find Trade Colleges

 • Observe drilling or boring machine operations to detect any problems.

-These are the skills Metal and Plastic Drilling and Boring Machine Tool Setters, Operators, and Tenders say are the most useful in their careers:
+Below is a list of the skills most Metal and Plastic Drilling and Boring Machine Tool Setters, Operators, and Tenders say are important on the job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.